jhkennedy/cism-data/README.md

 [Matt Hoffman](https://github.com/matthewhoffman), and
 [Matt Norman](https://github.com/matthewhoffman).

-Some scripts were reused are in the `util/` directory while the rest live in `util/old/`.
+Some scripts were reused (with minor edits) and are in the `util/` directory while the rest live in `util/old/`.